CircuitFlyer/Climb_and_Dive/docs/Programming/Regular Programming.md

 1 tap on the pin will increase the RPM by 50 RPM.<br>
 2 taps will decrease the RPM by 50 RPM.<br>

 Be sure to wait about a second between each set of taps for the RPM to change.
 Use a tachometer for a more precise setting of the RPM.
-Avoid prolong running on the ground as some electrical components may get hot.
+Avoid prolonged running on the ground as some electrical components may get hot.

 When the desired RPM is reached:<br>
 **3 TAPS TO STOP THE MOTOR.**<br>